ireneweng/file-converter-cli/README.md

 ### Areas of Improvement
 - Process conditional arguments using a subparser instead of printing errors/warnings and re-setting arg variables
-- Use better way of getting file type from input and output files, for example the current method excludes `.yml` files from yaml conversion
+- Use better way of getting file type from input and output files
-- Find better ways of getting package/module/function names, i.e. utilizing `importlib.import_module` args better
+    - for example, the current method excludes `.yml` files from yaml conversion
 - More customization via command-line options
 - More robust error and exception handling
 - Better test coverage and more detailed tests, currently only checks return code success/failure
 - Use cleaner and more robust separation between read and write functions
 - Create custom data structure for storing data between read/write functionality
     - conversions between file formats would be much easier, but this requires much more custom/manual processing
+- Find better ways of parsing and using package/module/function names, i.e. utilizing `importlib.import_module` args better

 ## Usage